 Well done to all the Year 5 children to received certificates for 100% attendance.

-5KH - The staff are Ms Horabaczewskyj and Ms Fuentes.
+5KH - Ms Horabaczewskyj / Ms Mahmood

 Just a reminder that children must bring in their reading book every day.
 If you are not sure which stage book your child is on or would like to discuss anything about their reading book then please come and ask.
 Thank you for your support.